Vauxhall Grandland Electric verdict

 What we like

 The interior is stylish and has a premium feel, with very comfortable front seats.
-Refinement at speed is very impressive, and it’s a far better all-rounder than its mild-hybrid equivalent.
+It’s also very keenly priced with a useful range.

 What we don’t like